Real World Retirement Software

 For example, to account for CDs or individual bonds in the Real World, you can account for just the income, and then use the manual withdrawal column to lump sum the maturity proceeds when needed.

 You can also simulate any number of individual CDs or bonds maturing in different years by using the withdrawal manual override column in conjunction with the rate of return manual override column.
 You can also account for some maturing while others are reinvested.

 Another practical use of this withdrawal method is modeling investments like bond mutual funds.
 You can assume a total return of 7%, taking out 6% interest income, and having the principal grow by some small amount (1% in this case).
 Or slowly deplete it by 1% by taking out 7% and growing it at 6%.

-With this payout option, you'll have control over every bond, CD, or fixed-income strategy where a fixed or variable percentage of the investment's balance is paid out as retirement income.
+With this payout option, you'll have control over most bond laddering, CD, or fixed-income strategies where a fixed or variable percentage of the investment's balance is paid out as retirement income.